 Updated design direction with 30,000 seats approved by Council August 2021.

-Developed design scheduled to be verified in early 2022.
+Developed design scheduled to be completed by May 2022.

 Construction of the arena is estimated to be completed by mid-2025.